johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 ##### "powertest.do"

-Before using the synthetic control method on our dataset, it is important to make sure that it (the method) could actually detect some standard shock - in essense, is there enough "power" in the combination of model and data to detect an effect.
-We select an effect size from the existing literature (Wagoner et al (2015) found a 26 percent reduction in alchohol motor vehicle fatalities in IL) and use the Monte Carlo method to determine if - when we simulate both a null effect of that policy and a 26% effect of that policy - our methodology and data can detect the difference.
+Before using the synthetic control method on our dataset, it is important to make sure that it (the method) could detect some standard shock - in essence, is there enough "power" in the combination of model and data to detect an effect.
+We select an effect size from the existing literature (Wagoner et al (2015) found a 26 percent reduction in alcohol motor vehicle fatalities in IL) and use the Monte Carlo method to determine if - when we simulate both a null effect of that policy and a 26% effect of that policy - our methodology and data can detect the difference.
 We first establish a benchmark by calculating 1,000 Monte Carlo simulations in which there is no treatment.
 In each iteration of the Monte Carlo a simulated state is created such that the share of auto fatalities in each year is the average from the donor pool plus two zero mean random variables: S(t) = d(t) + u(i) + e(it), where S(t) is the share in the simulated state in year t, d(t) is the average share in the donor pool in year t, u(i) is the fixed effect from a randomly drawn state and e(it) is a normally distributed error term with zero mean and the same standard deviation as the residual in the two-way fixed effect model.
 A synthetic control for the simulated state is then created using all lags of the outcome variable in the pre-treatment period.
 Finally, for each simulation the ratio of the post-treatment RMSPE to pre-treatment RMSPE is calculated.
 We then repeat the process on an additional 1,000 simulations, but create a treatment effect equal to the 26 percent decline found in Wagoner et al (2015) by multiplying the share of auto fatalities linked to alcohol in the post-treatment years by 0.74.

 We examine power by following Abadie et al (2015) in calculating the post-treatment MSPE.
 We explore the power of the synthetic control method in this application by comparing the distributions of the MSPE calculated from the null and treatment simulations.